kubernetes/community/events/elections/2018/README.md

 ## Candidacy Process

+**Nomination**

+If you want to stand for election, send an email to kubernetes-dev@googlegroups.com with the subject line "Steering Committee Nomination: Your Name (@yourgithub)".

+If you want to nominate someone else, you may do so, but PLEASE talk to them first.

+If you wish to accept a nomination from someone else, reply to the nomination email saying something like "I accept the nomination"

+**Endorsement**

+Once nominated, you must get the endorsement of three (3) different eligible voters from three (3) different employers.
+If you are eligible to vote yourself, you count as one of the three.

+Eligible voters may endorse candidates of their choosing by replying to the candidate's nomination email saying something like "I endorse this nominee" or "+1".

+**Running**

-Candidates must submit a pull request with a biography in this directory with their platform and intent to run.
+Eligible candidates must submit a pull request with a biography in this directory with their platform and intent to run.
 This statement is **limited to 300 words** and must follow the format of `firstnamelastname.md`.
 Please refer to the [2017 candidate bios] for examples.

+**Campaigning**

+Please refer to the [Steering Committee Election Charter] and understand that we care deeply about [limiting corporate campaigning].
+The election officers and members of the steering committee [pledge to recuse] themselves from any form of electioneering.

+You should be running as a "brand free" individual, based on your contribution to the project as a member of this community, outside of whatever corporate roles you may hold.

 ## Voting Process